This post may contain affiliate links. Please see my disclosure policy for more details.

-Living in Melbourne: Weather & Seasons
+3. Living in Melbourne: Weather & Seasons

 The first thing to note is that Melbourne lies very far south on the Australian coastline.
 Since Australia is in the southern hemisphere, south means cold and north means hot!
 But it gets a bit more complicated than that.

 In fancy terms, Melbourne has a temperate oceanic climate.
-It has some very hot days in summer, but also much colder winters than most of the other Australian capitals.
+It has some very hot days in summer but also much colder winters than most of the other Australian capitals.

-During my two-week summer visit to Melbourne I experienced stifling 40 degree heat that dropped to 15 overnight, a sudden wind so strong that everyone on St Kilda Beach was forced to get up and leave, and a weird dust storm with winds so severe I genuinely thought we were in the midst of a natural disaster!
+During my two-week summer visit to Melbourne I experienced stifling 40-degree heat that dropped to 15 overnight, a sudden wind so strong that everyone on St Kilda Beach was forced to get up and leave, and a weird dust storm with winds so severe I genuinely thought we were in the midst of a natural disaster!

-The average maximum temperature in Melbourne is 26.0 degrees in the hottest month (January), and 13.5 degrees in the coldest month (July).
-Overnight, the average minimum in January is 14.3 degrees, and in July, 6.0 degrees.
+The average maximum temperature in Melbourne is 26.0 degrees in the hottest month (January) and 13.5 degrees in the coldest month (July).

-Daylight Hours in Melbourne
+4. Daylight Hours in Melbourne

 In the height of summer in Melbourne, the sun goes down around 8:45pm, a good two hours later than in Brisbane and an hour and twenty minutes later than in Perth!

-While Melbourne can’t compete with Sydney’s 100-plus beaches and long, craggy coastline, or the big white Miami-style beaches of Perth, you can still enjoy a good old beach day in Melbourne.
+While Melbourne can’t compete with Sydney’s 100-plus beaches or the big white Miami-style beaches of Perth, you can still enjoy a good old beach day in Melbourne.

 If you’re willing to drive a bit further out, there’s an array of beaches on the Mornington Peninsula (about an hour from the city) which face both into the bay and out to sea.
 There are also some great holiday towns to the west, such as Torquay and Anglesea.

-Living in Melbourne: Things to Do
+6. Living in Melbourne: Things to Do